 Yes, at Soleeva we have an in-house electrician available for every project.

-We offer many different financing options, but the most beneficial for our clients is a green energy financing option such as provided by YGrene or other lenders.
+We offer many different financing options through our partners, but the most beneficial for our clients is a green energy financing option such as provided by Sungage, Mosaic, or other lenders.
+We have partnerships with residential and commercial lenders, and find the right fit for you depending upon what’s most important to you in your financing goals.
 This allows for maximum tax benefits and prevents our clients from being locked-in to demanding contracts.
 Soleeva does not offer leasing options and does not plan to in the future.

 Yes, there is always a Soleeva Energy representative on-site when the inspector is present to ensure that everything runs smoothly.